ricoputrap/kedhep-note/README.md

 # Kedhep Note

-Kedhep Note is a productivity web app for organizing daily tasks, tracking progress, and reflecting on your work.
-Built with [Next.js](https://nextjs.org), Tailwind CSS, and a modern component-based architecture, Kedhep Note helps you manage your workflow efficiently across devices.
+Kedhep Note is a productivity web app designed to help you capture everything on your mind—tasks, ideas, and plans—so nothing gets lost.
+Easily organize, prioritize, and select which tasks you want to focus on today.
+Built with [Next.js](https://nextjs.org), Tailwind CSS, and a modern component-based architecture, Kedhep Note streamlines your workflow and adapts seamlessly across devices.

 ![Kedhep Note Wireframe](./docs/wireframe.png)